hydrangea-project/hydrangea-compiler/README.md

 # Hydrangea

-Hydrangea is an experimental compiler for a functional array language with higher-order combinators and rank polymorphism.
-The main target is optimized C with fusion, SIMD vectorization, and OpenMP parallelization.
-There is also an Apple Metal backend for macOS, but the C path is the one to reach for first.
+Hydrangea is an experimental compiler for *functional array programs* with *higher-order combinators and rank polymorphism*.

+Hydrangea uses aggressive *array fusion* to eliminate intermediary arrays, so functional array programs that work on immutable arrays are lowered into efficient loop nests.
+From there, Hydrangea uses polyhedral optimization to produce highly efficient C code with OpenMP parallelization.

+In this repository, there are a set of benchmarks and graphical demos that show off what the compiler can do.

 <a href="docs/images/ray_still_life.png">
   <img src="docs/images/ray_thumb.jpeg" alt="Ray Example" width="400"/>